 - (3) Install and trigger an anchor

-The human body and brain are faced with numerous challenges on a daily basis, they can be psychological, physical or environmental, and the stress response helps the body to adapt.
+The human body and brain are faced with numerous challenges on a daily basis - psychological, physical or environmental - and the stress response helps the body to adapt.

 Our modern, fast paced, demanding and competitive world means that there is an overwhelming amount of stimulation for the nervous system to deal with - so more and more people are succumbing to the effects of stress.